Dale W. Jorgenson: Research

 The World KLEMS Initiative was established at Harvard University on August 19–20, 2010.
 This will ultimately include industry-level production accounts, incorporating capital (K), labor (L), energy (E), materials (M) and services (S) inputs, for more than forty countries.
 Accounts for 25 or the 27 EU members, assembled by 18 EU-based research teams, were completed on June 30, 2008, and are presented by Marcel P. Timmer, Robert Inklaar, Mary O’Mahony, and Bart van Ark (2010).
 This landmark study also provides industry-level accounts for Australia, Canada, Japan, and Korea, as well as the U.S., based on the methodology of Jorgenson, Ho, and Stiroh (2005).
 These industry-level production accounts are now included in the official national accounts for Australia, Canada, and five European countries.
 The World KLEMS initiative will extend these efforts to important emerging and transition economies, including Argentina, Brazil, Chile, China, India, Indonesia, Mexico, Russia, Turkey, and Taiwan.

 Welfare measurement.
 In 1990 Jorgenson presented econometric methods for welfare measurement in his Presidential Address to the Econometric Society.
 These methods have generated a new approach to cost of living measurement and new measures of the standard of living, inequality, and poverty.
 This has required dispensing with ordinal measures of individual welfare that are not comparable among individuals, as persuasively argued by Amartya Sen in 1977.
 Jorgenson and Daniel T. Slesnick have met this requirement by substituting cardinal measures of individual welfare that are fully comparable among individuals.
 In 1989 Arthur Lewbel showed how the household equivalence scales proposed by Jorgenson and Slesnick can be used for this purpose.

 Evaluation of alternative policies.
 In 1993 Jorgenson and Peter J. Wilcoxen surveyed this evaluation of energy, environmental, trade, and tax policies, based on the econometric general equilibrium models Jorgenson developed with Ho and Wilcoxen.
 The concept of an intertemporal price system provides the unifying framework.
 This system balances current demands and supplies for products and factors of production.
 Asset prices are linked to the present values of future capital services through rational expectations equilibrium.
 The long-run dynamics of economic growth are captured through linkages among capital services, capital stocks, and past investments.
 Alternative policies are compared in terms of the impact of changes in policy on individual and social welfare.
 This approach was incorporated into the official guidelines for preparing economic analyses by the U.S. Environmental Protection Agency in 2000.

-Death
+Personal life

-Jorgenson died on June 8, 2022, at a hospital in Cambridge, Massachusetts.
-He was suffering from respiratory ailments.
+Jorgenson was married to Linda Mabus Jorgenson, an attorney, with whom he had a son, Eric, and a daughter, Kari.
+He died on June 8, 2022, in Cambridge, Massachusetts.
+The cause was described as respiratory ailments.